 You might also like:

-The Vatican's a tougher one: The Vatican museums and Sistine Chapel will be closed on Dec.
+The Vatican’s a tougher one: The Vatican museums and Sistine Chapel are closed on Dec.
 8, Dec.
 25, Dec.
 26, and Jan.
-1. They'll also be closed every Sunday in December and January, as usual, except for the last Sunday of each month, when they are open and free.
+1. They’re also closed every Sunday in December and January, as usual, except for the last Sunday of each month, when they are open and free.

 Check with other sites individually.
-Pierreci's sexy new site lists, in English, all of Rome's major museums and archaeological sights, along with their hours and closures.
-Outdoor sites like Piazza Navona and the Trevi Fountain, along with churches (see below), will be open.
+Here’s where you can find (in English) the hours for all of Rome’s major museums and archaeological sights.
+Outdoor sites like Piazza Navona and the Trevi Fountain, along with churches, also will be open.

 But many places will also be open on even those holidays themselves, including both classic Italian favorites and the kosher restaurants in the Ghetto.
 Just remember to book in advance.

-For 2013 (stay tuned to see if they'll put out a 2014 update!), The Rome Digest has a nice little list of good Rome restaurants that will be open over the holidays, including Metamorfosi, Romeo and Roscioli.
+Katie Parla has a nice little list of good Rome restaurants that are open over the holidays, including Metamorfosi, Romeo and Roscioli.